Web.sas.upenn.edu uses the WordPress platform and is hosted in the cloud by a third-party vendor, CampusPress.

 - Periodically CampusPress makes changes to the service to keep its service in line with broader Wordpress updates.
 At times, the vendor may need to remove a plugin or a theme from the service which could impact your sites.
 SAS Computing will work with you in the event these necessary updates will affect you.

 To request a site, please send us an email.
+In your request, please take into account the following policy regarding URLs.

 Help and Support is available in the CampusPress Users Guides (note that CampusPress used to be known as Edublogs).